COMBAT-TB/vcf2neo/docs/genome_annotation_model.md

 all instances of a node type if a node changed attributes, a much more heavyweight operation than a relational table update.
 As OGMs mature there might be a community effort in this regard.
-Right now, to our knowledge, no such effort exists.
+Right now, to our knowledge, no such effort exists. [possible way?](https://clusterhq.com/dvol/)

 ### Database versioning and change logging